staeglis/HPOlib2/hpolib/container/README.md

-This folder contains a prototype for running HPOlib2 becnhmaks as containers.
+This folder contains a prototype for running HPOlib2 benchmarks as containers.
 At the moment it uses Singularity.
 So you have to install Singularity first: https://singularity.lbl.gov/install-linux

 The mechanism used is known as RPC and is implemented by Pyro4.
-For runnung the benchmark inside the container there exist a client class simulating the original API.
+For running the benchmark inside the container there exist a client class simulating the original API.